Branded Product Placement: How Obvious Should You Make It?

 However, the viewer may not recognize or acknowledge that your company has sponsored this video.
 The main focus is the storyline rather than the sponsor.
 Conversations may be sparked, but with lower brand recall those conversations may not include your company’s name.

-No matter the approach, if your brand is less well known, integrating it with a company that is well known may give you a sense of authenticity and credibility.
+No matter the approach, if your brand is less well known, partnering with a company that is well known may give you a sense of authenticity and credibility.

 Make Them Forget, Then Remember